flameplat/CS-Game-Project-Zeus/ProjectSkeleton.md

 ### game.collectibles

-The `game.collectibles` package contains classes for the various collectible items within the game; such as power-ups, elemental crest, color bonus, or the essence bonus.
+The `game.collectibles` package contains classes for the various collectible items within the game; such as power-ups, elemental crest, gameColor bonus, or the essence bonus.

 ### game.creatures